Circus Charlie: Versions

 In arcades, there's a "Level Select" version of the game, in which the player can choose any of the stages to play, but only a limited number of times each, whereupon the level will become unselectable.
 There is no "ending" to the game—after the first five levels have each been played to their limit, the player then repeats the trapeze stage until all their lives are exhausted.

 The Famicom version just like MSX port drops the trampoline stage, but offers a "B" mode, in which all the levels are repeated with added difficulty.
-The game often shows up on Famicom clone systems and multicarts, usually with its title screen altered to remove copyright, some versions also have the levels split up to make up separate games in multicarts.

 The music comes from "American Patrol" and "The Blue Danube".

 Reception

 In Japan, Game Machine listed Circus Charlie on their May 15, 1984 issue as being the third most-successful table arcade unit of the month.

 Legacy

 In Mikie, another Konami arcade game, headbutting the teacher's desk from below three times in the classroom stage will make Circus Charlie appear, giving the player extra points.

-Circus Charlie was released along with other Konami classic games on the Nintendo DS compilation Konami Classics Series: Arcade Hits.
+Circus Charlie was included on the compilation Konami 80's Arcade Gallery (known as Konami Arcade Classics in North America), for both an arcade re-release and for the Sony PlayStation.
+It was also released along with other Konami classic games on the Nintendo DS compilation Konami Classics Series: Arcade Hits.
+The game was released for the Wii U's Virtual Console on June 24, 2015.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in August 2016.